All participants arrive and settle into our hotel in Bogota.

 Day 9 :

-Our group will be transferred to the airport to fly from Medellin to coastal colonial city of Cartagena.
+Our group will be transferred to the airport to fly from Medellin to the coastal colonial city of Cartagena.
 After checking into our hotel, we will have a guided tour around the historic walled city, with its horse-drawn carriages and vibrant street life such as the colorful palenqueras—Afro-Colombia fruit-sellers dressed in rainbow-hued costumes.
 Overnight in Cartagena.

 Day 10 :